mutasimbd11/Dynamic-Responsive-JavaScript-Calculator-App-glorysoftbd/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE), allowing for free and open use, modification, and distribution.
 By contributing to this project, you agree to abide by the terms and conditions outlined in the license, fostering a collaborative and inclusive open-source community.
+Designed by: Md.
+Mutasim Billah Kaokab--CEO at Glorysoftbd

 ## Get Started